jobovy/galpy/doc/source/orbit.rst

 .. image:: images/lp-orbit-integration-Ez.png

-A better approximation to an integral of the motion is given by Ez/sqrt(density[R]).
+Often, a better approximation to an integral of the motion is given by Ez/sqrt(density[R]).
 We refer to this quantity as ``EzJz`` and we can plot its behavior